Salt Lake Valley Coalition

-The Coalition’s primary goal is preventing and ending homelessness in Salt Lake Valley through a system-wide commitment of resources, services, data collection, analysis and coordination among all stakeholders.
+The Coalition’s primary goal is to prevent and end homelessness in Salt Lake Valley through a system-wide commitment of resources, services, data collection, analysis and coordination among all stakeholders.
 The Coalition gathers community consensus to create and fulfill established outcomes.
 Using these goals, the coalition partners with key stakeholders to fill the needs of the Salt Lake County community.

 In the new Coalition structure, there are 8 Core Function Groups led by two Steering Committee members who also act as Core Function leads.
 These groups meet in the off months between Coalition meetings to focus on their specific Core Function as it relates to homelessness.
 Both Coalition and Core Function Group meetings are open to the public, although we encourage anyone who is interested to join the Coalition.